Loading. Please Wait....

 Learning self-care: In addiction treatment, the focus is on the person with the addiction.
 During family therapy, a parent or spouse may learn that they need help, too.
 They may be directed to try Al-anon or other mutual help groups in addition to finding an individual therapist

-At Samarpan, Family therapy can take different forms in the addiction treatment process.
+At Samarpan, Family therapy for addiction can take different forms in the treatment process.
 It typically involves the whole family meeting together with the focal therapist, but sometimes only part of the family meets, or in atypical cases, each person might meet individually with a therapist.
 Each session lasts about an hour and may look different, depending on the family’s unique needs.
 For instance, an entire session might be devoted to talking about each person’s feelings and concerns, while another meeting may involve education on effective communication and improved listening to reduce misunderstandings.